david coombe history

 You can also access project content by place (maps), time (catalogue of works and chronological display) or artistic subject through Indexes, Catalogue, Lists, Status, Help, including:

 This project would not be possible without the digitised resources provided by the collecting institutions and the newspapers of NLA's Trove.
-Institutions have also been generous in letting me inspect works (especially the undigitised backs) and in sourcing information from their acquisition files (for provenance).
+Institutions have also been generous in letting me inspect works (especially the undigitised backs) and in sourcing information from their acquisition files (especially for acquisition and provenance information).

 I am personally indebted to historian Frank Campbell who encouraged me to pursue this interest.
 We initially made contact over the convict controversy and Frank pursued his own angle with S.T.
 Gill: A Phony Controversy.
 Around this time Frank wrote Face value : the assassination of portrait painting by photography, 1850-1870 : Richard Noble and his circle : including a catalogue raisonné of Richard Noble.
 We occasionally corresponded by email, but an ISP change resulted in us losing contact.
 I don't think we imagined how far this interest would go.
 Thank you Frank!